 - 1. Follow the procedure in before working inside your computer

 - 2. Remove the SD memory card

 - 3. Remove the base cover

 - 4. Disconnect the battery cable from the connector on the system board.

-- 5. Remove the WLAN
+- $\textbf{5.} \ \text{Remove the WLAN}$

 - 6. Remove the system fan

+- 7. Remove the hard drive assembly

+- 8. Remove the VGA daughterboard

-- 7. Remove the display assembly
+- 9. Remove the display assembly

 - 1. Open the latch and disconnect the power button board cable from the system [1]. - 2.
-Peel the conductive tape off the power button board [2]. - 3.
-Remove the single (M2x2) screw that secures the power button board to the palmrest and keyboard assembly [3]. - 4.
+Peel the power button cable off the palmrest and keyboard assembly [2]. - 3.
+Remove the two (M2x3) screws that secure the power button board to the palmrest and keyboard assembly [3]. - 4.
 Lift the power button board, along with the cable off the palmrest and keyboard assembly [4].